eggstrema/design-amusement/README.md

 in the country.
 Since the hiring process focussed on finding the best candidate available on the market, your position has been empty for a little while and the list of desired new features has grown steadily.
 Management has high hopes that you'll be able to overcome the troubles that your predecessors had.
-Honestly, they were probably not the brightest people on the market, who had strong opinions about arbitrary design practices.
+Honestly, they were probably not the brightest stars in the sky, who had strong opinions about arbitrary design practices.

 ## Constraints
 Since you inherited the middle layer of the application, you won't have to deal with any external systems, but can